knolukas/ct-solver-results/README.md

-# Experimental Results: VAT Chain-Transaction Cases in Austrian Tax Law
+# Experimental Results: VAT Chain Transaction Solver using LLMs and Knowledge Graphs

 This repository contains the experimental results for the research paper: